The Story of the Crows and the Cobra

 On the edge of the pond lay her sparkling golden necklace, twinkling and gleaming in the sun.

-In a flash swhoosh! one of the crows dived down and grabbed it, Flap-flap! and flew swiftly back, towards their nest.
+In a flash, swhoosh! one of the crows dived down and grabbed it.

-Thud-thud! stomp-stomp! they chased after the crows.
+Hey!
+Stop!” yelled the guards.
+Thud-Thud! stomp-stomp! they chased after the crows.

-The guards reached the tree.
-Huff… puff…
+The guards reached the tree. huff… puff…

 They looked inside the hole.